Life beyond Fritz: On the detachment of electrolytic bubbles: RESULTS AND DISCUSSION

 The green line in \hyperref[{fig:spread_evol}]{Figure \ref{fig:spread_evol}}a illustrates the development of $R_{cont}$ expected in the Fritz model, which assumes a constant contact angle throughout the entire bubble lifetime.
 Crucially, $R_{cont}$ for a bubble with constant $\theta$ reaches a maximum before the maximum bubble volume (at the end of the green line) is reached.
 This implies a change from receding (the contact patch spreading) to advancing (contact patch shrinking) contact line motion before departure of the bubble.
 Due to the contact angle hysteresis, the contact line in the experiment gets pinned at this transition and the actually measured (red) contact line starts to deviate from the one expected for a constant contact angle.
+A detailed investigation on the mechanisms of the pinning-depinning process of the contact line is beyond the scope of this work.
+Nonetheless, our finding appears consistent with studies reporting that even nanometer-scale structures can alter surface wettability and significantly affect gas-liquid contact line dynamics\cite{ramos_2003, ramos_2006, ramiasa_2013, franiatte_2022, delmas_2011}.